Pankaj-Meharchandani/notes/README.md

 ## Features

-- View a list of all notes
+- View a list of all notes.
-- Create a new note with a heading and details
+- Create a new note with a heading and details.
-- Edit existing notes
+- Edit existing notes.
-- Delete notes
+- Delete notes.
-- Save and retrieve notes from SQLite database
+- Save and retrieve notes from SQLite database.

 ## Getting Started